 July 2019 welcomed the first sportsbook to New York at the Rivers Casino & Resort.
 The casino was the first of four upstate casinos to gain official approval from the State Gaming Commission with the New York Post reporting that the Del Lago, Tioga Downs and Resorts World Catskills having also had in-person sports betting regulations approved.

 The Tioga Downs sportsbook followed just a few days later, with FanDuel operating out of the Nichols casino.
-FanDuel have had huge success in New Jersey since launching last year, and it’s expected that the brand will enjoy just as much success in New York.
+FanDuel has had huge success in New Jersey since launching last year, and it’s expected that the brand will enjoy just as much success in New York.

 It isn’t yet clear when the other two sportsbook operations will launch, but we will bring you all the latest updates as they are released.

-What does look further away is mobile betting.
+What does look further away is mobile betting?
 The likes of New Jersey have really benefited from online and mobile betting but the State’s legislature ended its term in mid-June 2019 without passing a bill.